Data Center Decommissioning Services

 This is only a bare-bones look at what to expect regarding audit compliance of data center decommissioning.
 For more information about developing an excellent data center decommissioning project plan, the U.S. General Services Administration (GSA) offers a comprehensive guide titled DCOI Guide for Data Center Migration, Consolidation, and Closure to help organizations decommission data centers.

-Contact Potomac eCycle for Assistance with Data Center Decommissioning
+Contact Us for Professional Data Center Decommissioning

 Potomac eCycle is committed to the responsible, ethical disposal of all types of electronic and computer equipment.
-Following disposal of your data center components, you will receive a certificate indicating these components and associated items have been disposed of or recycled responsibly according to Recycling Industry Operating Standard (RIOS) guidelines.
-Contact us today to learn more about our services as soon as you begin developing your data center decommissioning project plan.
+Following the disposal of your data center components, you will receive a certificate indicating these components and associated items have been disposed of or recycled responsibly according to Recycling Industry Operating Standard (RIOS) guidelines.